Terminal State¶

 - Terminal continues running

-- No active supervisor connection
+- No active client connection

 - Can be reattached anytime